GuiguiBlocCraft/GuiguiBlocCraft/README.md

 - SQL
 - Java

-La page peut être imcomplète et sera modifiée au fil du temps.\n The page is incompleted but will be modifiy in the future.\n\n
+La page peut être imcomplète et sera modifiée au fil du temps.

+The page is incompleted but will be modifiy in the future.

 *PS: It's possible that my english is bad 😌*